kapicorp/kapitan/docs/compile.md

 There is an example in the tests.
 The `monitoring-dev`(kapitan/tests/test_resources/inventory/targets/monitoring-dev.yml) and `monitoring-prd`(kapitan/tests/test_resources/inventory/targets/monitoring-prd.yml) targets  both use the `monitoring`(tests/test_resources/inventory/classes/component/monitoring.yml) component.
 This component has helm chart input and takes a `common.yml` helm_values file which is "shared" by any target that uses the component and it also takes a dynamically defined file based on a kapitan variable defined in the target.

-`helm_params` correspond to the flags for `helm template` as follows:
+`helm_params` correspond to the flags for `helm template`.
+Most flags that helm supports can be used here by replacing '-' by '_' in the flag name.

+Flags without argument must have a boolean value, all other flags require a string value.

+Special flags:

+- `name`: equivalent of helm template `[NAME]` parameter.
+Ignored if `name_template` is also specified.
+If neither `name_template` nor `name` are specified, the `--generate-name` flag is used to generate a name.

+- `include_crds` and `skip_tests`: These flags are enabled by default and should be set to `false` to be removed.
+- `debug`: prints the helm debug output in kapitan debug log.
-- `namespace`: equivalent of `--namespace` flag: note that due to the restriction on `helm template` command, specifying the namespace does not automatically add `metadata.namespace` property to the resources.
+- `namespace`: note that due to the restriction on `helm template` command, specifying the namespace does not automatically add `metadata.namespace` property to the resources.
 Therefore, users are encourage to explicitly specify in all resources:

     ```yaml
     metadata:
       namespace: {{ .Release.Namespace }} # or any other custom values
     ```

-- `name_template`: equivalent of `--name-template` flag.
-- `release_name`: equivalent of `name` parameter.
-Ignored if `name_template` is also specified.
-If neither `name_template` nor `release_name` are specified, the `--generate-name` flag is used to generate a name.
-- `validate`: equivalent of `--validate` flag.
-- `include_crds`: equivalent of `--include-crds` flag.
-Defaults to `true`.
-- `skip_tests`: equivalent of `--skip-tests` flag.
-Defaults to `true`.

-See the [helm doc](https://helm.sh/docs/helm/#helm-template) for further detail.
+See the [helm doc](https://helm.sh/docs/helm/helm_template/) for further detail.

-`kube_version` optionally specifies the Kubernetes version to target when rendering the manifests from the chart, for example "1.16".
-As some charts generate manifests slightly differently depending on the target Kubernetes version (e.g. targeting different APIs), it may be useful to target a specific version.

 #### Example